What is Instruct-ERIC?

 Our aim is to promote innovation in biomedical science and operates on a non-economic basis within the scope of the ERIC Regulation.

-Instruct-ERIC is comprised of 13 Member States: Belgium, Czech Republic, Denmark, Finland, France, Israel, Italy, Latvia, Netherlands, Portugal, Slovakia, Spain and United Kingdom and two Observers: Greece and EMBL as an Observer International Organisation.
+Instruct-ERIC is comprised of 14 Member Countries: Belgium, Czech Republic, Denmark, Finland, France, Israel, Italy, Latvia, Lithuania, Netherlands, Portugal, Slovakia, Spain and United Kingdom, one member International Organisation: EMBL and one Observer Country: Greece.

 Instruct-ERIC provides open access to cutting edge structural biology, specifically supporting research that uses integrated approaches and technologies.
 It operates with the following principles: a) scientific excellence is our priority in the services we provide and the research we support; b) transparency, equality and legality is the cornerstone of our operational model.